 The supporting cast proves pretty solid as well.
 Karen Allen is the only returning character from the Indiana Jones mythology, and it’s great to see her next to Ford.
 The rest of the actors provide solid support, with Cate Blanchett proving to be a nasty foe.

-As I mentioned previously, the action sequences are what you expect an Indy film.
+As I mentioned previously, the action sequences are what you expect in an Indy film.
 They were long enjoyable sequences, well most of them were.

 What I Did Not Enjoy